 Other Reviews, Trivia, and Links

-- TCMDB has a few more tidbits about the radio serial that tied into this one:
+- TCMDB has only a few notes on this one:

 The working titles of this film were The Public Be Sold and Ad-Man.
 According to a Hollywood Reporter news item, RKO stenographer Mollie Herman won $50 for coming up with the release title.
 A Film Daily pre-production news item states that Karen Morley was assigned to the role of “Peggy Wilson” but had to forfeit the part to Elizabeth Allan because of illness.

 - Mordaunt Hall in the New York Times praises the actors but can’t find much else here:

 The narrative starts out in a lively if unbelievable fashion, and as it progresses it affords a certain fund of entertainment, but the penultimate romantic interludes are disappointing, particularly when a tragic note is struck.